 Ideas for Using Quilting on Wedding Cakes

-While subtle, simple quilting always looks good, there are many other ways you can use quilting to enhance the look and design of a cake, including:
+While subtle, simple quilting always looks good, there are many other ways you can use quilting to enhance the look and design of an amazing wedding cake, including:

 - Roll or impress an overall pattern into the fondant before quilting to give more texture to the cake.